Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 * **Spawned Goal Size**: `1`
 * **Color**: RGB range (0,0,0)-(255,255,255) / (blue)

-Notes: The Hollow-Obj spawns a reward during episode launch or after a delay set by the user.
-Any reward can be spawned by setting the `rewardToSpawn` parameter to the desired object.
-The position of the spawned goal can be set with the a `!Vector3` passed to the `rewardSpawnPosision` parameter.
-The number of frames before the goal spawns can be set with the `delayTime` parameter (if the boolean `delayRewardSpawn` is set to true, which is by default set to false).
+Notes: The Hollow-Obj can be used to spawn a reward inside it or just above it.
+It can fit any reward inside.
+The Hollow-Obj is immovable and has a rigid body, with a relaxed mass setting, meaning it can be interacted with by the Agent to, say, tip over the contained reward inside it.

 ## Sign Boards